-I am currently a Carnegie Fellow in Astronomy and Planetary Science at Department of Terrestrial Magnetism (DTM), Carnegie Institution of Washington, DC.
+I am currently a Carnegie Fellow in Astronomy and Planetary Science at the Carnegie Observatories in Pasadena, CA, USA.

-I work on detection of exoplanets using precise radial velocities (RVs).
+I work on detection and characterization of exoplanets using precise radial velocities (RVs).
 My current research focuses on improving the RV precision, through:

 - better understanding of stellar activity and jitter (PI for the RVxK2 and RVxTESS projects);